njoseph2/CS225-DSDawgs/ProjectProposal.md

 ## Data Storage
 We will store our data in Graph.
-We will implement this graph as an Adjaceny list as Adjaceny lists have a space complexity of only O(m + n) where m is the number of edges and n is number of verticies.
+We will implement this graph as an Adjaceny list as Adjacency lists have a space complexity of only O(m + n) where m is the number of edges and n is number of verticies.
 We will implement this Adjaceny List using an Array of Linked lists.
 Each entry in our Array will represent a vertex and the linked list of each entry will contain pointers to edges in our edge list.
 Our edge list will be linked list containing edges and the verticies they connect.
 We will also be using a stack data structure to implement our DFS.